 The City of McBain has already accomplished significant economic development projects.
-It has a very successful Tax Increment Finance Authority (TIFA) and Downtown Development Authority (DDA) which uses tax increment financing monies to provide needed infrastructure improvement in the city for continued economic expansion.
-It has been awarded Community Development Block Grant (CDBG) funds for economic growth, and it has relatively new industrial park providing jobs and additional tax revenue.
+It has a very successful Tax Increment Finance Authority (TIFA) and Downtown Development Authority (DDA) which uses tax increment financing monies to provide needed infrastructure improvement in the City for continued economic expansion.
+It has been awarded Community Development Block Grant (CDBG) funds for economic growth, and it has a relatively new industrial park providing jobs and additional tax revenue.

-expand on is achievements to help ensure continued economic growth.
+This chapter will discuss methods by which the City can expand on is achievements to help ensure continued economic growth.
 An important component of this will be to provide adequate land to meet the housing needs for those employed in area business and industry.